top of page

 Veterinary Ophthalmic Nurse

 Born and bred in Melbourne, Carly and her family relocated to country Victoria, where she was educated.
 Carly soon embraced country life and enjoyed playing netball, tennis and following the Western Bulldogs AFL team.
-She doted on her
+She doted on her beloved dog, creatively named Spot, who literally followed her home from school one day and stayed for 12 years.

 At the completion of her education, Carly traveled overseas and worked in London.
 She met her future husband there, who hailed from Brisbane and eventually settled here.

 Her extensive work history included the areas of real estate, the health industry, and public relations.
 Carly has found her niche at Animal Eye Services and has never been happier in her role.
 A litter of puppies being brought in is her idea of heaven!
-Carly now shares her life with her husband Danny, children Layla and Jack and beloved Border Collie Cruze.
+Carly now shares her life with her husband Danny, children Layla and Jack and Border Collie Cruze.

 Ashlee Daley(1).jpg